 - To represent a span of time from a.m. to p.m., both a.m. and p.m. must be listed (10 a.m. – 6 p.m.).

-- Spell out the name of the month when using it alone or with a year alone.
+- Spell out the name of the month when using it alone or with paired with just the year.

 - When using a month and a year, do not separate with commas.

-- When referencing a span of years, use a hyphen and drop the first two numbers of the second year.
+- When referencing a span of years, use a hyphen and omit the first two digits of the second year.

 - Links to external websites outside of Georgia State University must open in a new window.